 Therefore, it is very important that you pay attention to which of our Lorella water places are safe for swimming and that you DO NOT enter water that you are unsure of or have not been told are safe.

 The Northern Territory only has two seasons: a wet and a dry.
-It is unpredictable, but usually we shut down Lorella on the 1st of October, which is when the Wet is moving in.
+It is unpredictable, but usually we shut down Lorella on the 1st of October, which is shortly before the Wet is moving in.
 We then re-open on the 1st of April.
 This will always depend on how the wet season has been and if it is dry enough to get into and about Lorella.

 + April – May: